AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

   * Includes DataPredict™, DataPredict™ Neural and DataPredict™ Axon.

-    * A maximum of 10% of gross revenue per user for tooling plans that uses DataPredict™, DataPredict™ Neural and DataPredict™ Axon.
+    * A maximum of 20% with a minimum of 5% of gross revenue per user for tooling plans that uses DataPredict™, DataPredict™ Neural and DataPredict™ Axon.
 If subscription-based, then it will be charged monthly.

    * Requires disclosure of DataPredict™ to the public.